fauxtix/DaisyPets/MauiPetsApp/NEW_FEATURES_EN_2025-10_Version2.md

   - Create a comprehensive PDF file for any pet, including:
     - Main data (name, species, breed, age, chip, etc.)
     - Vaccination, deworming, food, and vet consultation history.
-    - Consistent formatting for dates and fields.
-    - Diagnosis and treatment in consultations are displayed with wrapping and on separate lines.
+    - Reason, Diagnosis and Treatment in consultations.
-    - If possible, include the pet’s photo(s).
-  - Age is calculated automatically from the birth date.

 - **Easy Sharing**
   - The PDF can be shared directly through the device’s native share options (email, WhatsApp, etc.).
-  - Option to save the PDF locally for later use.

 ---